 All debt cases are considered by the charity in conjunction with your diocese.
-We will need your consent for staff of the charity to discuss your situation with diocesan staff, including your bishop and/or archdeacon and the financial mentor (mentioned below).
+We will need your consent for staff of the charity to discuss your situation with diocesan staff, including your bishop and/or archdeacon and a financial mentor (see below).

 Ineligible debts.
-We cannot help with debts arising from:
+We regret that at present we cannot help with debts arising from:

 The Financial Mentor.
 This is someone who will be appointed by your bishop or archdeacon to help you through the process of making an application to the charity for debt relief.
 S/he will need to see recent bank and credit card statements and will be responsible for producing a report on your finances for the charity.